 - 7.4.1 Dedication.
-If a stormwater management system approved under these land development regulations will function as an integral part of the City's system, as determined by the City Council, the facilities shall be dedicated to the City. - 7.4.2 Maintenance by an Acceptable Entity.
-All stormwater management systems that are not dedicated to the City shall be operated and maintained by one (1) of the following entities: - 1.
+If a stormwater management system approved under these land development regulations will function as an integral part of the City's system, as determined by the City Commission, the facilities shall be dedicated to the City. - 7.4.2 Maintenance by an Acceptable Entity.
+Stormwater management systems that are not dedicated to the City shall be operated and maintained by one (1) of the following entities: - 1.
 A local governmental unit including a school board, special district or other governmental unit. - 2.
-A regional water management agency or an active water control district created pursuant to Chapter 298, Florida Statutes, or drainage district created by special act, or special assessment district created pursuant to Chapter 170, Florida Statutes. - 3.
+A regional water management agency or an active water control district created pursuant to Chapter 298, Florida Statutes, as amended, or drainage district created by special act, or special assessment district created pursuant to Chapter 170, Florida Statutes, as amended. - 3.
 A state or federal agency. - 4.
-An officially franchised, licensed, or approved communication, water, sewer, electrical or other public utility.
+An officially franchised, licensed, or approved communication, water, sewer, electrical or other public utility. - 5.
+The property owner or developer if:

-- 5. The property owner or developer if: - a.
-Written proof as submitted in the appropriate form by either letter or resolution, that a governmental entity as set forth in paragraphs 1.-3. above, will accept the operation and maintenance of the stormwater management and discharge facility at a time certain in the future. - b.
-A surety bond or other assurance of continued financial capacity to operate and maintain the system is submitted to the City Council.
+- a.
+Written proof as submitted in the appropriate form by either letter or resolution that a governmental entity, as set forth in paragraphs 1-3 above, will accept the operation and maintenance of the stormwater management and discharge facility at a time certain in the future. - b.
+A surety bond or other assurance of continued financial capacity to operate and maintain the system is submitted to and approved by the City Commission.
 The developer shall maintain and repair all improvements which these stormwater management regulations require the developer to construct.
-The developer shall post a maintenance bond to cover at least ten (10) percent of the estimated costs of all required stormwater improvements (See Appendix A). - 6.
-For-profit or non-profit corporations, including home-owners associations, property owners associations, condominium owners associations or master associations if: - a.
+The developer shall post a maintenance bond to cover at least ten (10) percent of the estimated costs of all required stormwater improvements.
+(See the City's Standard Guide Manual for Utilities Construction and Subdivision Development, July 1977.) - 6.
+For-profit or non-profit corporations, including home-owners associations, property owners associations, condominium owners associations or master associations, if: - a.
 The owner or developer submits documents constituting legal capacity and a binding legal obligation between the entity and the City, whereby the entity affirmatively takes responsibility for the operation and maintenance of the stormwater management facility. - b.
-The association has sufficient powers reflected in its organizational or operational documents to: - (1) Operate and maintain the stormwater management system as permitted by the Water Management District. - (2) Establish rules and regulations. - (3) Assess members. - (4) Contract for services. - (5) Exist perpetually, with the Articles of Incorporation providing that if the association is dissolved, the stormwater management system will be maintained by an acceptable entity as described above. - 7.4.3 Phased Projects.
+The association has sufficient powers reflected in its organizational or operational documents to: - (1) Operate and maintain the stormwater management system as permitted by the Water Management District. - (2) Establish rules and regulations. - (3) Assess members. - (4) Contract for services. - (5) Exist perpetually with the Articles of Incorporation providing that if the association is dissolved, the stormwater management system will be maintained by an acceptable entity as described above. - 7.4.3 Phased Projects.
 If a project is to be constructed in phases and subsequent phases will use the same stormwater management systems as the initial phase or phases, the operation/maintenance entity shall have the ability to accept responsibility for the operation and maintenance of the stormwater management systems of future phases of the project.

-In phased developments that have an integrated stormwater management system, but employ independent operation/maintenance entities for different phases, the operation/maintenance entities, either separately or collectively, shall have the responsibility and authority to operate and maintain the stormwater management system for the entire project.
-That authority shall include cross easements for stormwater management and the authority and ability of each entity to enter and maintain all facilities, should any entity fail to maintain a portion of the stormwater management system within the project.
+In phased developments that have an integrated stormwater management system but which employ independent operation/maintenance entities for different phases, the operation/maintenance entities, either separately or collectively, shall have the responsibility and authority to operate and maintain the stormwater management system for the entire project.
+That authority shall include cross easements for stormwater management and the authority and ability of each entity to enter and maintain all facilities should any entity fail to maintain a portion of the stormwater management system within the project.